Antique Anvils

 famous buildings or ships that were demolished for one reason or

-Still others were made to be used by Jewelers or clockmakers and
+Other small anvils were made to be used by Jewelers or clockmakers and the

 of them, and you can see a portion of that in the sales archive